LAST UPDATED: December 3, 2014

-For a short time, Mac OS X had no support whatsoever for integrated graphics cards.
+For a short time, Mac OS X had very little systematic support for integrated graphics cards.
 This finally changed when Apple started using Intel's new HD 3000 integrated graphics in their 2011-model Macbooks.
 Intel HD 3000 graphics, which are available in a couple of Intel "Sandy Bridge" processors, can be made to work with Mac OS X Lion and Mountain Lion in a relatively easy process (Snow Leopard isn't supported, unfortunately).
 Intel HD 4000 graphics, which are available on certain Intel "Ivy Bridge" processors, can easily be enabled on OS X Mountain Lion and Mac OS X Lion version 10.7.5.
 Intel HD 4600 graphics and their very similar HD 5000 counterparts, which are available on some of the newest Intel "Haswell" processors, work in OS X Mavericks and OS X Mountain Lion (version 10.8.5 only).

 However, overall support for integrated graphics is still very limited.
 Intel HD 2000, the lower-end counterpart to HD 3000, isn't supported; you can enable HD 2000 to display Mac OS X Lion and Mountain Lion at full resolution with a workaround method, but you still won't get any graphics acceleration.
 Intel HD 2500, the successor to Intel HD 2000, can be enabled on OS X Mountain Lion (version 10.8.3+); however, it does not work in OS X Mavericks.
 In the meantime, Intel HD 4400 doesn't fully work on any version of OS X.

-Current versions of Mac OS X do not support any older Intel integrated graphics cards, such as Intel's GMA series of integrated cards.
-You can install makeshift kexts from OSx86.net that allow Intel GMA to display Mac OS X at higher resolutions, but there's no way to enable graphics acceleration.
+Current versions of Mac OS X do not support any older Intel integrated graphics cards, such as those in Intel's GMA series.
+Cards from the Intel GMA 950 and X3100 series are supported in Mac OS X Snow Leopard and Lion, but that's it-- these cards don't work in newer 64-bit operating systems like Mountain Lion, Mavericks, or Yosemite.
+For these newer versions of Mac OS X, you can still install makeshift kexts from OSx86.net that allow Intel GMA to display OS X at higher resolutions, but there's no way to actually enable graphics acceleration.